DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/13 Set the Accepted Date Range.md

-To define the range to choose dates from, specify the [min](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#min) and [max](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#max) options:
+To define the range from which users can select dates, specify the [min](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#min) and [max](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#max) options:

 ---
 ##### jQuery